Slain FBI agents worked to protect children from abusers

 Alfin and Schwartzenberger, gunned down Tuesday while serving a search warrant at a child pornography suspect’s South Florida apartment, devoted their careers to capturing criminals who sexually abuse youngsters, often times testing the legal boundaries of computer privacy.

-The FBI released no new information Wednesday about the shooting in the Fort Lauderdale suburb of Sunrise.
+The suspect was identified Wednesday as 55-year-old David Huber, who lived at the apartment complex, according to a law enforcement official familiar with the matter.
+The official said investigators are looking into whether Huber may have been using a camera to monitor the agents’ activity before opening fire on them and believe multiple shots were fired through a door.
+The official could not discuss an ongoing investigation publicly and spoke to The Associated Press on condition of anonymity.
 Three other agents were wounded, with two of them hospitalized in stable condition.
 The third was treated at the scene.
-The gunman killed himself after a standoff.
+Huber apparently killed himself after a standoff.

+Florida court records show Huber with only minor traffic violations.
+He had no listing as a sex offender and no Florida prison record.
+Records show he owned computer consulting businesses from 2008 until last year.
+Broward County records show he was divorced in 2016.

 Alfin, 36, and an agent for almost 13 years, made headlines seven years ago when he led a team that took down a Naples, Florida, man who was the lead administrator of Playpen, the world’s largest-known child pornography website.
 Steven Chase had created the website on Tor, an open network on the internet where users could communicate anonymously through “hidden service” websites.